 SA Objectives: 15.2 Core 1: To ensure that the community and social infrastructure needs of all residents and communities are met.
-7: To enhance Amount of major leisure development (sqm) permitted outside established town and local centre boundaries.
-No major leisure development (Sqm) permitted outside established town and local centre boundaries. l or more applications permitted for major leisure development in any 1 year outside established town and local centre boundaries contrary to MTCBC Development Management Monitoring. the attractiveness of the County Borough to support Economic Development.
+7: To enhance the 10.2 Amount of major leisure development (sqm) permitted outside established town and local centre boundaries.
+No major leisure development (Sqm) permitted outside established town and local centre boundaries. l or more applications permitted for major leisure development in any 1 year outside established town and local centre boundaries contrary to Policy EcW5.
+MTCBC Development Management Monitoring. attractiveness of the County Borough to support Economic Development.
 16: To protect and enhance heritage assets that defines the County Borough as the most significant Welsh town of the Industrial Revolution.
-17: To facilitate services and facilities that support distinctive local culture and the Welsh 15.3 Local Number of applications approved that would result in the loss of tourism or leisure or recreation facilities.
-No permission granted contrary to Policy SW13 that would result in the unjustified loss of tourism, or leisure and or recreation facilities.
-Policy EcW5.
+17: To facilitate services and facilities that support distinctive local culture and the Welsh language.
+15.3 Local Number of applications approved that would result in the loss of tourism or leisure or recreation facilities.
+No permission granted contrary to Policy SW13 that would result in the unjustified loss of tourism, or leisure or recreation facilities.
 1 or more applications permitted contrary to Policy SW13.
 MTCBC Development Management Monitoring.
-(MAC63) language.
-RENEWABLE ENERGY ote renewable and low carbo on energy.
-Relevant Polices / Ref No. Indicator Core / Local Monitoring Target Trigger Point Data Source SA Objectives LDP Policies: 16.1 Local laigei EcW8: Renewable Energy.
-EcW9: District Heating.
-The capacity of renewable energy developments (electricity) permitted (MWe).
-To secure planning permissions for 12.5 MWe of electricity generation by 2021.
-Failure to secure planning permissions for 7.17 MWe of electricity generation by MTCBC Development Management Monitoring.
-(MIN 3) SA Objectives: To secure planning 2021 by 10% or more.
-4: To improve human health and well-being permissions for 25 MWe of electricity To secure planning permissions for